-The African CSO Index measures CSOs across eight measures of organizational effectiveness: Strategic Ability and Adaptabibility, Leadership and Governance, Financial Health and Management, Human Resources, Operations, Communications, Partnerships and Alliances and Monitoring and Evaluation.
+The African CSO Index measures CSOs across eight measures of organizational effectiveness: Strategic Ability and Adaptability, Leadership and Governance, Financial Health and Management, Human Resources, Operations, Communications, Partnerships and Alliances and Monitoring and Evaluation.
 We harness the power of data and technology to drive change as we build a platform to map out the sector, foster collaboration and help grow the African philanthropic ecosystem.
-Technology-backed data can help to drive performance and the index is a means of strengthening the capacity and sustainability of CSOs.
 The index makes it possible to track the evolution of organizational effectiveness of individual groups, sub-sectors and the entire CSO sector.

 Efforts to organize data around African CSOs are not new.
 But to date, these attempts have been fragmented, their scope limited, and the data has been inconsistent, often dated, and of varying quality.
 The EPIC-Africa Civil Society Index is the first bold attempt to map and rank CSOs across the entire continent, across multiple sectors and indicators.
 It is also the first attempt to look beyond legal and financial due diligence questions that most funders are concerned with to indicators of organizational effectiveness.

 It makes it easier and cheaper for funders to find grantees

 It shortens the time it takes to make a grant

 It makes the selection of grantees more objective

 It increases grant-making effectiveness by betting on high performing groups (as opposed to “spraying and praying”)